14 of the Most Beautiful Places to Visit in Thailand

-With an abundance of natural and cultural riches, Thailand sits at the top of the bucket list for travellers all over the world for good reason.
-From UNESCO World Heritage-listed national parks to lush jungle-scapes and ancient temples that perch on clifftops, here are 15 of the best places to add to your Thailand itinerary.
+With its abundance of natural and cultural riches, Thailand sits at the top of travellers’ bucket list for good reason.
+From UNESCO World Heritage-listed national parks and lush junglescapes to ancient temples perched atop cliffs, here are 15 of the best places to add to your Thailand itinerary.

 Image credit: Alamy